seanox/aspect-js/manual/en/motivation.md

 Seanox aspect-js focuses on a minimalist approach.
-Influenced by the good experiences with JSF (Java Server Faces) in regard to function and an easy integration into the markup, the desire arose for a similar client-side solution as a sporty experiment to understand reactive rendering, expression language and performance.
+Influenced by the good experiences with JSF (Java Server Faces) in regard to function and an easy integration into the markup, the idea arose for a similar client-side solution and as an experiment to understand reactive rendering, expression language and performance.